 Some people find it hard wearing this type of clear aligner for 22 hours per day.
 Initially, it can be a bit uncomfortable having them in your mouth.
 However, as treatment progresses, you soon get used to it.

-Although there aren’t any options when it comes to treatment, there are a few when it comes to payment, which is handy.
+With AlignerCo you can choose between all-day or NightOnly aligners, and there are a few when it comes to payment too, which is handy.
 If you’re looking to split the cost of your aligners over 11-12 months, it’s pretty easy to do so.

 The Smile Guarantee gives you some reassurances when it comes to your treatment.
 Although there is no money back option once your aligners are created (unless they’re faulty), AlignerCo will stick with you until you’re satisfied.